awslabs/generative-ai-cdk-constructs/src/patterns/gen-ai/aws-bedrock-cw-dashboard/README.md

 This construct provides an Amazon CloudWatch dashboard to monitor metrics on Amazon Bedrock models usage.
 The specific list of metrics created by this construct is available [here](#default-properties).

+These metrics can be used for a variety of use cases including:

+- Comparing latency between different models using the InvocationLatency metric with ModelId dimension
+- Measuring token count (input & output) to assist in purchasing provisioned throughput by analyzing the InputTokenCount and OutputTokenCount
+- Detecting and alerting on throttling with an CloudWatch Alarm with the InvocationThrottles metric

-> **Note:** Native metrics for Amazon Bedrock don't support dimensions beyond model ID.
+> **Note:** Native runtime metrics for Amazon Bedrock don't support dimensions beyond model ID.
 If a single account is hosting multiple workloads in the same region, the Bedrock metrics would be aggregated across all workloads.

 Here is a minimal deployable pattern definition: